Experience Matters

-Eagle excels at helping sterile and nonsterile hospital compounding facilities identify risks, challenges, and opportunities by suggesting and helping you implement cost-effective science-based solutions.
+Eagle excels at helping sterile and nonsterile hospital compounding facilities identify risks, challenges, and opportunities by suggesting and helping you implement cost-effective, science-based solutions.
 Our personnel’s experience spans the compounding and pharmaceutical industry with expertise in USP <795> Pharmaceutical Compounding – Nonsterile Preparations, USP <797> Pharmaceutical Compounding – Sterile Preparations, USP <800> Hazardous Drugs – Handling in Healthcare Settings, and Current Good Manufacturing Practices (CGMP).

 It is Eagle’s goal to add value to your operation and make compliance convenient and efficient.
-Choose Eagle as your hospital’s compounding facility support partner and let our experience work for you.
+Choose Eagle as your hospital’s compounding facility support partner, and let our experience work for you.

 Finished Drug Product Release Testing